BEKI77/Path-Finder/README.md

 The project relies on the following libraries:

-1. **JMapViewer**: A Java Swing component for rendering OpenStreetMap tiles.
-   - Location: `lib/JMapViewer.jar`
-2. **osm4j-core**: A library for working with OpenStreetMap data.
-   - Location: `lib/osm4j-core-1.4.0.jar`
-3. **osm4j-pbf**: A library for parsing OpenStreetMap PBF files.
-   - Location: `lib/osm4j-pbf-1.4.0.jar`
+- You need to download the javafx library....here is the link : https://gluonhq.com/products/javafx/ you may need to change the Operating System and Architecture to your specific need.
+- And also store the downloaded and extracted file inside the lib/ directory under the name javafx-sdk-17!!!

 ---

 ### Prerequisites

-- Java Development Kit (JDK) 8 or higher.
+- Java Development Kit (JDK) 17.
-- Gradle (optional, for building the project).
+- Gradle.

 ### Steps